-Preparation is the key, and if you buy the essentials, know the basics of puppy-care, and have a rough idea of your planned daily routine, those first few weeks will be much easier for everyone!
+Preparation is the key, and if you buy the essentials and understand puppy-care basics, those first few weeks will be much easier for everyone!

 After all, you can add to your collection of stuff whenever you feel like it - and/or your wallet can handle it :)